patrick-andrew-jain-taylor/cs4180/assignment2/README.txt

 		-keystore server/server.keystore
 		-storetype jks

-2) Import server into client and client into server
+2) Import server into client truststore and client into server truststore

 Now that the keystores are generated, each respective keystore requires an entry from the other for mutual authentication.
 This requires a certificate